Set up a Store with Multiple Store Views

 Procedure

-1. On Mapp Engage, navigate to the Audience section and click on Groups > Create New and three groups:
+1. On Mapp Engage, navigate to Create New > Group and for each Store View, create 3 groups:

 1. Go to Data Management > Mapp Connect.